ember-learn/ember-blog/content/the-ember-times-issue-206.md

 npx ember-codemod-args-to-signature --src src/components
 ```

 The codemod will partially fill out signatures and template registries.
-It will also fix related code, so that your project is consistent in syntax and follows Ember's naming conventions.
+It will also fix related code so that your project is consistent in syntax and follows Ember's naming conventions.
 If you've previously taken the effort to add `Args` to your components (the former way of defining the signature), the codemod will use what you already know to create `Signature`.

 ---